TheRacetrack/racetrack/docs/user/user-guide-2.md

 and Refactor your code to follow its Convention.

 ### Job Type
-These links show how to use particular job types installed by the [plugins](./available-plugins.md):
+These links show how to use particular job types that are provided by the [plugins](./available-plugins.md):

 - [python3](https://github.com/TheRacetrack/plugin-python-job-type/blob/master/docs/job_python3.md) -
   designed for Python projects